Our Response to the Call of God

 Living in community is an integral part of our response to the call of God to follow Christ in chastity, poverty, obedience and service of the poor.

 Our community is the whole body of the congregation, no matter how widely we are dispersed on mission.
-We also belong to local communities, which are particular expressions of the community of the whole congregation.
+We also belong to local communities, which are particular expressions of the wider congregation.

-- to nurture right relationships by showing love, concern and forgiveness
+- Nurture right relationships by showing love, concern and forgiveness

-- to cultivate an attitude of belonging to the group by open, sincere communication, simplicity and courtesy of manner
+- Cultivate an attitude of belonging to the group by open, sincere communication, simplicity and courtesy of manner

-- to pray together and share the mystery of God's love
+- Pray together and share the mystery of God's love

-- to share generously in the tasks involved in community living
+- Share generously in the tasks involved in community living